danhetrick/qunt/README.md

 ![QUNT](https://github.com/danhetrick/qunt/blob/media/qunt_logo.png?raw=true)

-# QUNT - The Queue for Numeric Transformation

 ## Summary

 **QUNT** (pronounced *"kyūnt"*, not...the other way) is an esoteric programming language influenced by Brainfuck.
 It features 26 different commands, uses a "queue" metaphor for data manipulation, and has very terse syntax.
 For example, here's a Fibonacci sequence generator written in **QUNT**.
 It will generate and display the first 10 iterations of the sequence: